Manas120104/MBO-DEBERTA/README.md

 ## 📚 Research Publication

-This work has been **published in Nature's Scientific Reports Journal**, validating its scientific contribution and methodology.
+This work has been **published in Nature's Scientific Reports Journal, a Q1-ranked, 5th most-cited journal in the world with a 2-year impact factor of 3.8 (2023)**, validating its scientific contribution and methodology.

 🔗 **[Read the Full Paper](https://www.nature.com/articles/s41598-025-89453-8)**